-We are constantly updating our technology to support SEND, e.g. with the latest use of iPads.
-We are continually developing this technology to enable children to record their work in alternative ways, e.g. developing the use of voice recognition.
+We are constantly updating our technology to support SEND, e.g. with the use of iPads.
+We are continually developing this technology to enable children to record their work in alternative ways.

 We establish individual work stations, 'safe places' and development of social skills.
-Social and emotional needs can be additionally met by either our Thrive practitioners, who works from dedicated rooms, where children receive either small group or individual support to address their needs.
+Social and emotional needs can be additionally met by either our Thrive or Link practitioners, who work from dedicated rooms, where children receive either small group or individual support to address their needs.